Disco Chess vs Chessable: Which Tactics Trainer Is Right for You?

 • You value a minimal, distraction-free interface

-• You're training for fast pattern recognition in blitz or rapid games
+• You're training for fast pattern recognition in time-pressured games

-• You want completely free access to quality training
+• You want completely free access to training

 Choose Chessable if: